jun-inoue/orthoscope/README.md

 Date | Version | Revision
 --- | --- | ---
+26 Mar.
+2024 |  | Data of two sharks (Mobula-hypostoma and Hemiscyllium-ocellatum) were newly added.
 11 Mar.
 2024 |  | Data of an Echinoderm (Lytechinus-pictus) were newly added.
 Updated verions of two vertebrates (Homo sapiens and Gallus gallus) data were added.
 3 Mar.
 2024 |  | New version data of C.elegans and D. melanogaster were newly added.
 29 Feb.
 2024 |  | Data of three flowering plants (Phragmites-australis, Carica-papaya, and Raphanus-sativus) were newly added.